dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 markua-end-insert
 ```

 Whenever `update` is called, the chart and menu are updated.
-For example, when the `setSelectedIndicator` action is invoked the chart and menu are both updated.
+For example, when the `setSelectedIndicator` action is invoked, `update` is called which updates both the chart and menu.

-Now make sure `index.html`, `css/style.css`, `js/store.js`, `js/update.js` and `js/menu.js` are saved and view Step 11 in your browser.
+Now make sure `index.html`, `css/style.css`, `js/store.js`, `js/update.js` and `js/menu.js` are saved and view `step11` in your browser.
 There should now be a menu at the top.
 When you click an item it should highlight in a darker gray:

 {width: 75%}
 ![Energy Explorer menu with Oil, Gas & Coal selected](a1a6b29666e04b7ebefd9784489c67d8.png)

 The chart itself won’t change when a menu item is clicked – that’ll be added in an upcoming practical.

-### Summing up
+## Summary

 In this practical you added a menu to Energy Explorer.
 When a menu item is clicked the `handleMenuClick` event handler (in `js/menu.js`) is called.
 This event handler calls `action` and passes in an action type of `setSelectedIndicator` and an action parameter of the menu item’s id (e.g. `'renewable'`).
 The `action` function updates `state.selectedIndicator` and calls `update` which causes the chart and menu to be redrawn.